Rene Pinto Preview, Player Props: Rays vs. Red Sox

 Rene Pinto At The Plate

-- Pinto is batting .242 with two doubles, five home runs and two walks.
+- Pinto has two doubles, six home runs and two walks while batting .245.

+- In 54.8% of his 31 games this season, Pinto has picked up at least one hit.
+He's also had five multi-hit games.

-- He has gone deep in 16.7% of his games this season, and 5.4% of his trips to the plate.
+- Looking at the 31 games he has played this year, he's went deep in six of them (19.4%), and in 6.3% of his trips to the dish.

+- In nine games this season (29.0%), Pinto has picked up an RBI, and in seven of those games (22.6%) he had two or more.

-- He has scored in seven games this year (23.3%), but has had no multi-run games.
+- He has scored a run in eight of 31 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.